 I grew up in a household where pets were not permitted.
-I always longed for a pet growing up.
-As soon as I hit college, I bought myself a dog and cat.
-Not the wisest decisions I’ve made in my life.
+I sure did long for one, though, so as soon as I hit college, I bought myself a dog and a cat.
+Not the wisest decision I’ve made in my life at that time because of time factors, but it was nice to have that option finally.

-I don’t suggest you go overboard like I have in the pet department, but having a family pet will reap rewards in your home.
+You don’t have to go overboard like I have at times in the pet department, but having a family pet will reap many rewards in your home.

 The 9 Reasons Every Child Needs a Pet

 - Increases Childhood Responsibility.
-Children realize that they are responsible for providing the needs of others and not just themselves.
-It also helps them to live their lives not just for themselves, but all their actions affect others.
-If they go to bed late, than the animal still needs providing for early in the morning.
+Children realize that they are responsible for providing for the needs of others and not just themselves.
+It helps them to see that they are capable of caring for something that is dependent on them and helps them get out of the “it’s only about me” box.
+They start to learn that their choices affect others.
+If they go to bed late, then the animal still needs providing for early in the morning.
 This is real life.

-- Increase in Activity and Movement.
+- Increases Activity and Movement.
 Pet owners are more likely to go outside and be more active than non-pet owners.
 My children love to take the dogs for a walk and tend to play with the animals each time they take them outside for a potty break.
-Ball and fetch is always a work out for my children.
+Playing throw and fetch is always a work out for my children.

 - Trains in Time Management.
 Children are required to keep some sort of schedule.
 Often they will make up their own schedule around the needs of the animals.
-The animals need to eat a couple of times per day.
+The animals need to eat a couple of times per day, so the kids need to see to that as well as take care of their other needs.

 - Experiences Death.
-This is one of the hardest part of being a pet owner.
+This is one of the hardest parts of being a pet owner.
 I have consoled my children on many occasions when we have lost a pet.
-I just remember when my Grandpa died, I had never experienced any sort of death before.
-It was really hard for me.
-My children know the Lord gives and takes away.
-However, it still breaks my heart when my children are heart-broken over a loss of a pet.
+I just remember how painful it was when my Grandpa died; I had never experienced any sort of death before and it was really hard for me.
+My children understand that the Lord gives and takes away.
+It still breaks my heart when my children are heart-broken over a loss of a pet, but unfortunately, death is a part of life and I am thankful that they are learning how to process their grief in healthy ways.

 - Builds Self Esteem.
 The children are aware that their pet depends on them to survive.
 This builds self-worth.

 - Tends to Lower Blood Pressure.
-Children’s blood pressure tends to be lower due to the excess activity that takes place when they take care and play with the pet.
+Children’s blood pressure tends to be lower due to the excess activity that takes place when they take care of and play with the pet.
+I think there is also a calming aspect involved.

 - Less Risk of Developing Allergies.
-Children being exposed to animal dandruff are less likely to develop allergies as an adult especially if brought up in a pet friendly home in the early years of life.
+Children being exposed frequently to animal dander are less likely to develop allergies as an adult, especially if they are brought up in a pet-friendly home in the early years of life.

 If you are on the fence about getting a pet for your child, please take into consideration that you must be prepared to train your children on how to be responsible for the pet.
-We carefully have taught our children the expectation of the responsibility for caring for a pet.
-Now of course, you can’t expect an infant to take care of a family pet, but when they are young, they can give the pet water or some oth simple task.
+I have carefully taught my children the expectation of responsibility for caring for a pet.
+Even little children, while not yet ready for completely caring for a pet on their own, can do tasks such as giving the pet water or some other simple task like cleaning up after them with Swiffer products.

-I have a rule that I don’t budge on…..If you have a pet and you don’t care of it properly, it will go on Craigslist and to a home that will.
+I have a rule for my kids that I don’t budge on…..If you have a pet and you don’t care for it properly, then I will find a home that will take care of the pet.
 It sounds harsh, but I’ve only had to do it once.
 Trust me, the whole family learned that lesson.
-Mommy is serious about the Craigslist deal.
-I don’t mind pets, but I don’t want to take care of them.
+Mommy is serious about the finding a new home deal.
+I love our pets, but I don’t plan on taking over their duties.
 The ball is in their court.
-Take responsibility and all is good.
+If the children take their responsibilities seriously, then all is good.

 I would love to hear if you agree with me on my 9 Reasons on why every child needs a pet.